Federated Clustering: An Unsupervised Cluster-Wise Training for Decentralized Data Distributions: Methodology

+\begin{definition}[Missed Association] A missed association occurs when clusters that share the same underlying data distribution fail to be grouped together. \end{definition}

+Missed associations can cause samples from the same underlying data distribution to be fragmented into separate groups, or lead to a local cluster remaining isolated despite belonging to a larger shared distribution.
+We denote by $I \subseteq V $ the set of all clusters having zero associations.

+We address these issues through \textit{iterative cluster refinement}, which is described in detail in the next step.
+The federated models help progressively improve the alignment between clusters and true categories, leading to more accurate associations at each iteration.

-An essential aspect of this phase is managing isolated clusters, those that do not join any group.
-If characterized by significant impurity, indicating incorrect category correspondence, these clusters are excluded from the learning process.
-This exclusion ensures the integrity of the federated learning by preventing the incorporation of misleading data, thus avoiding incorrect mergers of groups that represent different data distributions.
+A relevant outcome of this phase is its ability to naturally handle poorly aligned clusters that fail to associate with any group.
+For instance, if a cluster exhibits significant impurity, indicating a weak correspondence to a true category, it is unlikely to form associations and is excluded from the process.
+This exclusion preserves the integrity of federated learning by preventing misleading data from causing incorrect mergers between groups representing different data distributions.

-However, these isolated clusters are not permanently discarded; they are considered for recovery and integration in later cluster refinement steps.
+However, these isolated clusters are not permanently discarded.
+Instead, they are reassessed in subsequent refinement steps, where they may be recovered and reintegrated into the appropriate federated groups.